donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- **!
 In the abstract they claim no statistically significant change was observed**
 11. https://sci-hub.se/https://doi.org/10.3945/jn.116.231803 - Protein Supplementation Has Minimal Effects on Muscle Adaptations during Resistance Exercise Training in Young Men: A Double-Blind Randomized Clinical Trial
 	- 71 men, age ~25, 3 groups, placebo, whey, soy
+	- No difference in strength gain
+	- **!
+Study doesn't find a statistically significant change in testosterone.
+BUT **

 **Different legumes isoflavones (log scale)**